Nelson Block: Tenants through the Years

 Nickels Bank Restaurant, The Hunt Restaurant, Spats Speakeasy, and Speedy O’Tubbs Rhythemic Underground operated in the basement through the 1970s to 1990s.

 Currently the basement is empty.
-Ken Imus, owner of the building, would like it to be known that despite what has been written by a ghost society, a body was NOT found when the basement was renovated in the early 1970s.
+The late Ken Imus, former owner of the building, wanted it to be known that despite what has been written by a ghost society, a body was NOT found when the basement was renovated in the early 1970s.